ucldc/public_interface/docs/README.md

 If a component has been instructed to `listenTo` changes in the component's model in `initialize` then the component must `stopListening` in `destroy`.
 `this.undelegateEvents()` must be called to detach user-interaction events specified in the `events` dictionary of a component.

-Creating a New Component - other files you need to touch besides the component file.
+Creating a New Component - other files you need to modify
 -------------------------------

 1. Create file in `/app/scripts/`